AliSherTR/frontendmentorchallanges/README.md

 # frontendmentorchallanges
-this repository contains all the front end mentor challanges that i have completed
+This repository contains all the front end mentor challanges that I have completed.

+# What technologies are used?
-These are only the challanges that are done using html and css and are completely mobile responsive
+These are only the challanges that are done using html and css and are completely mobile responsive.
+A little bit of SaaS is also used in some project.